mgmillimeter/WEKAII/README.md

 ![image](https://github.com/user-attachments/assets/34d4f799-d723-405c-9ceb-ebb8bf22b2b3)

-where _Si_ orresponds to the score in one of the individual subjects.
+where _Si_ corresponds to the score in one of the individual subjects.
 - Performance Category (performance_category):

 To convert the continuous total scores into discrete classes suitable for classification tasks, the 20th and 80th percentiles of the total score distribution were used as cut-off points: